ryanpz/fedora-sysexts/auto-update/README.md

 # auto-update

-Services that do bootc, flatpak, and sysext updates daily.
+Services that do bootc and flatpak updates daily.

 ## How to use